The Difference Between Federalists and Federalism and the Different Types of Federalism

 Examples of Different Types of Federalism

-With the above said, many complex types exist, and some also deal with other forces like local governments and the branches of government (any sort of power sharing between governing entities, from the branches of government to the relationships of NATO and the EU, can be described as in terms of “federalism”).
+With the above said, many complex types of federalism exist, and some also deal with other forces like local governments and the branches of government (any sort of power sharing between governing entities, from the branches of government to the relationships of NATO and the EU, can be described as in terms of “federalism”).

 Ever since 1776, the term Federalism has been used politically by divisive factions to describe both the original Union of States (the Confederation of States favored by the Anti-Federalist) and the idea of creating a more perfect Union (via the Constitution, favored by the Federalists).
 This has led to the problem of finding a simple definition of Federalism.